zandralinux/www/pages/faq.md

 ## Why is Zandra labelled as a Linux distribution instead of a GNU/Linux distribution?

-Zandra's base system only contains one GNU package: linux-libre.
-To call Zandra a distribution of GNU/Linux doesn't make sense, but of course more GNU packages are provided in Zandra's repositories.
+Zandra's base system contains no GNU programs.
+To call Zandra a distribution of GNU/Linux doesn't make sense, but of course GNU packages are provided in Zandra's repositories.